Blog

 042-4.jfif

-You can find a more detailed description and a full set of the artifacts on the website and in the documentation for the Wizart Vision API.
+You can find a more detailed description and a full set of the artifacts on the vision API page and in the documentation for the Wizart Vision API.

 Using the door specifications in combination with the other scene parameters, you can render the desired door according to its real size and position in the interior.